ADGEfficiency/energy-py/readme.md

 **Environments**

-The main focus is on building the [battery environment](https://github.com/ADGEfficiency/energy_py/tree/master/energy_py/envs/battery).
+Currently the main focus is on building the [battery environment](https://github.com/ADGEfficiency/energy_py/tree/master/energy_py/envs/battery).
 This is for two reasons - first a battery is site agnostic so the environment can be built without site knowledge.
-The second is that electric batteries are key to enabling intermittent renewables to compete with dispatchable renewables.
+The second is that electric batteries will be key to increasing the penetration of intermittent renewables.

-I am also working on a [cooling flexibility action](https://github.com/ADGEfficiency/energy_py/tree/master/energy_py/envs/precool) and have previously implemented a combined heat and power plant as a reinforcement learning environment in energy_py v1.0.
+I am also working on a [cooling flexibility action](https://github.com/ADGEfficiency/energy_py/tree/master/energy_py/envs/precool) and have previously implemented a Combined Heat and Power plant as a reinforcement learning environment in energy_py v1.0.

 **Agents**